rust-lang/rust-wiki-backup/Home.md

 You should check out the [[docs|Docs]].

 Also, join #rust on irc.mozilla.org.
-People there are very helpful.
+It is a friendly place.

 If you intend to edit this wiki, please follow some [[conventions|Note wiki conventions]].